 Consistency in policy enforcement is key to building trust.

-Conflicts are inevitable, but effective ER ensures they’re handled professionally:
+Conflicts are inevitable, but an effective ER ensures they’re handled professionally:

 Employee relations isn’t just about reacting to issues—it’s about proactively shaping culture: